marubio2/power-outage-analysis/README.md

 ## Univariate Analysis

-Here, we're going to look at the distribution of the Cause Category.
+Here, we're going to look at the distribution of the **Cause Category**.

 <iframe
  src="assets/cause_distribution.html"